Sea Organ, Hrvatska - Things to Do in Sea Organ

 Insider Tips

-Climb the bell tower of St. Anastasia Cathedral just before sunset for panoramic views over the old town and islands
+Climb the Bell Tower of St. Anastasia Cathedral (20 HRK entry) for panoramic views over the old town, islands, and both the Sea Organ and Sun Salutation installations.

 Explore Activities in Sea Organ